surveysparrow/surveysparrow-ionic-plugin/README.md

 # surveysparrow-ionic-plugin

 SurveySparrow SDK enables you to collect feedback from your mobile app.
-Embed the Classic, Chat & NPS surveys in your ionic application seamlessly with few lines of code.
+Embed the Classic, Chat & NPS surveys in your Ionic application seamlessly with few lines of code.

 ## Install